p4lang/p4c/docs/simple_switch.md

 - `egress_rid`: needed for the multicast feature.
 This field is only valid in the egress pipeline and can only be read from.
 It is used to uniquely identify multicast copies of the same ingress packet.
-- `resubmit_flag`: should not be accessed directly.
-It is set by the `resubmit` action primitive and is required for the resubmit feature.
-As a reminder, `resubmit` needs to be called in the ingress pipeline.
-See the "after-ingress pseudocode" for relative priority of this vs. other possible packet operations at end of ingress.
-- `recirculate_flag`: should not be accessed directly.
-It is set by the `recirculate` action primitive and is required for the recirculate feature.
-As a reminder, `recirculate` needs to be called from the egress pipeline.
-See the "after-egress pseudocode" for the relative priority of this vs. other possible packet operations at the end of egress processing.

-Several of these fields should be considered internal implementation details for how simple_switch implements some packet processing features.
-They are: `lf_field_list`, `resubmit_flag`, `recirculate_flag`, and `clone_spec`.
-They have the following properties in common:

-- They are initialized to 0, and are assigned a compiler-chosen non-0 value when the corresponding primitive action is called.
-- Your P4 program should never assign them a value directly.
-- Reading the values may be helpful for debugging.
-- Reading them may also be useful for knowing whether the corresponding primitive action was called earlier in the execution of the P4 program, but if you want to know whether such a use is portable to P4 implementations other than simple_switch, you will have to check the documentation for that other implementation.

 ### `queueing_metadata` header